-Go to musescore.com/sheetmusic $\@aligned$ to view other scores from MuseScore.
+Go to musescore.com/sheetmusic To view other scores from MuseScore.

-You can save and share your scores online at MuseScore.com MuseScore.com MuseScore.
+You can save and share your scores online at MuseScore.com .
 You can choose to save a score privately for personal access from any computer, or share it publicly.
 MuseScore.com enables the viewing and playback of scores in your web browser - an additional feature entitled VideoScores allows synchronization between the score and a YouTube video.
 For use outside of a web browser, you can download the score in a variety of formats (including PDF, MIDI, MP3, MusicXML, and the original MuseScore file).